ParadropLabs/Paradrop/docs/device/index.rst

-Paradrop Devices
+ParaDrop Devices
 ================

-This section describes various hardware platforms that we support for running Paradrop.
+This section describes various hardware platforms that we support for running ParaDrop.

-If this is your first time working with Paradrop and you do not have access to any of the supported hardware platforms, we recommend starting with our pre-built virtual machine image.
+If this is your first time working with ParaDrop and you do not have access to any of the supported hardware platforms, we recommend starting with our pre-built virtual machine image.